GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Duration**: 5 rounds

-**Effect**: You surround your fists (or some oher part of your body) so that it exhudes magical energy.
+**Effect**: You surround your fists (or some other part of your body) so that it exudes magical energy.
 Choose a means of unarmed attack to be affected by this spell.
 Attacks made by that means can be treated as magical for the purpose of overcoming protective features.
 Additionally, you choose a damage type when casting this spell.
 When making an attack roll with the unarmed attack, if the attack roll result is odd, it is treated as the selected damage type.
 Regardless, a critical hit will always apply the standard effect of the unarmed attack and that of the chosen damage type.

 You cannot use items with any body part affected this way.